MeanderingProgrammer/render-markdown.nvim/README.md

         enabled = false,
         -- Amount of additional padding added for each heading level per_level = 2,
+        -- Heading levels <= this value will not be indented -- Use 0 to begin indenting from the very first level skip = 1,
     },
     -- Window options to use that change between rendered and raw view win_options = {